wellwelwel/bot/README.md

 ```

 > [!TIP]
+>
-> If you text `@user`, it will be replaced by the current user that opened the Pull Request.
+> - If you text `@user`, it will be replaced by the current user that opened the Pull Request.
+> - Continue to the documentation to learn how to create your own Action.

 ---